1938 Bulgarian parliamentary election

-Parliamentary elections were held in Bulgaria between 6 and 27 March 1938, the first after the 1934 coup.
-The elections were held on a non-partisan basis, with the Bulgarian Agrarian National Union and Bulgarian Communist Party banned.
+Parliamentary elections were held in Bulgaria to elect members of the XXIV Ordinary National Assembly between 6 and 27 March 1938, the first after the 1934 coup.
+The elections were held on a non-partisan basis, with all parties banned.
 Pro-government candidates won a majority of seats.
-Voter turnout was 69.5%.
+Voter turnout was 70%.
 Women were allowed to vote – for the first time – if they were married, divorced or widowed.